MonishV0017/secure-vault/README.md

 ### 2. Find the Application

 The finished application will be located in the **`dist/SecureVault`** folder.
-Run the application in the same folder.
+The issuer can zip this SecureVault folder and move it to other directory to use in same laptop for many users to create and use thier own account in the same GUI.

-NOTE: The main admin is the email that sends otp to all end users for account creation and for factory reset, that we had setup in .env file.
+NOTE: The main admin is the email that sends otp to all end users for account creation and for factory reset, that we had setup in otp_handler.py file.
 Make sure the distributor/developer of .exe must setup the admin email before sharing it to end user.

 ---